mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 It's a statistical game and the best selection of small and large ranges per-component depend on the data set.
 I couldn't really tell looking at a noisy bandwidth meter if I was making any gains so I captured the position vs. position base data set and wrote it to a text file for analysis.
 The format is x,y,z,base_x,base_y,base_z with one cube per-line.
 The goal is to encode x,y,z relative to base x,y,z for each line.
 If you are interested, you can download this data set <a href="http://gafferongames.com/wp-content/uploads/2015/02/position_values.txt">here</a>.

 I wrote a short ruby script to find the best encoding with a greedy search.
 The best bit-packed encoding I found for the data set works like this: 1 bit small per delta component followed by 5 bits if small [-16,+15] range, otherwise the delta component is in [-256,+255] range and is sent with 9 bits.
-If any component delta values are outside the large range fallback to absolute position.
-Using this encoding I was able to obtain on average 26.1 bits for each changed position.
+If any component delta values are outside the large range, fallback to absolute position.
+Using this encoding I was able to obtain on average 26.1 bits for changed positions values.

+## Delta Encoding Smallest Three

 Next I figured that relative orientation would be a similar easy big win.
 Problem is that unlike position where the range of the position offset is quite small relative to the total position space, the change in orientation in 100ms is a much larger percentage of total quaternion space.